 Try to block out background noise perhaps by wearing headphones during your session, and mute notifications on your phone or tablet so you’re not distracted by them.

-I encourage clients to be active in the therapy, and this can include making notes during the session in a therapy notebook, or using their mobile phone to record the session and listen back to it between appointments.
+We encourage clients to be active in the therapy, and this can include making notes during the session in a therapy notebook, or using their mobile phone to record the session and listen back to it between appointments.
 Taking photographs using their phone camera of diagrams is encouraged, and when using Zoom and Skype clients can record a video of the session to keep for future reference.

 Don’t hold back during your online sessions, make sure you’re getting things off your chest in the same way by allowing yourself to become fully immersed and really get the most out of your appointment.

-I have found that many clients have benefited from the human contact of online therapy during lockdown or when self-isolating.
+We have found that many clients have benefited from the human contact of online therapy during lockdown or when self-isolating.
 It has helped them remain connected to the outside world which, in itself, has boosted their mood and wellbeing.